allenwsh82/llama3.2/README.md

-# FT_llama_3.1
+# FT_llama_3.2

 ![Designer](https://github.com/user-attachments/assets/f89c473c-a3cf-404f-a7ef-9945e6050578)

-**What is Llama 3.1?**
+**What is Llama 3.2?**

-Llama 3.1 is the newer set of the Llama family of models trained and released recently by the Meta Organization.
-Meta has released 8 models with 3 base version models and 5 finetuned version models.
-The three base models include Llama 3.1 8B, Llama 3.1 70B, and the newly introduced and state-of-the-art open-source model Llama 3.1 405B.
+Llama 3.2 is Meta's first open-source AI model capable of processing both text and images.
+This collection ranges from lightweight versions for edge devices to powerful multimodal models capable of sophisticated reasoning tasks.

-**Why should we fine-tune Llama 3.1?**
+**Why should we fine-tune Llama 3.2?**

 This allows you to customize the model to better suit specific tasks and domains.
 But fine-tuning your model, you can improve the model's accuracy, relevance, efficiency.
 This made the fine-tuned model more effective for specialized task or applications for example customer service, content generation, sentiment analysis and others.